 VLC can't rip protected DVDs.
-When VLC doesn't rip the entire DVD, the output has no audio, or other technical issues, it means the DVD is copy-protected.
-In this case, simply try:
+When VLC doesn't rip the entire DVD, the output has no audio, or other technical issues, it means VLC fails to rip a copy-protected DVD.
+In this case, try:

-MacX DVD Ripper Free [FREE & safe] - the free VLC alternative to rip DVDs protected by CSS, region code, UOP, RCE, Sony ARccOS, etc. Easily copy DVDs on Mac to ISO image, MKV, MPG with 100% original quality, rip a DVD to MP4, MOV, H264, HEVC, etc. The hyper-threading tech & multi-core CPU utility help rip a full DVD within 10 minutes.
+MacX DVD Ripper Free [FREE & safe] - the free VLC alternative to rip DVDs protected by CSS, region code, UOP, RCE, Sony ARccOS, etc. Easily copy DVDs on Mac to ISO image, MKV, MPG with 100% original quality and rip a DVD to MP4, MOV, H264, HEVC, etc. The hyper-threading tech & multi-core CPU utility help rip a full DVD within 10 minutes.
 There is no VLC DVD ripping errors such as CPU high usage/overheating, "rip DVD only one title/first chapter", or no video/audio errors.

 Although VLC is more famous for playing DVDs and videos, but the version after 0.9.6 can rip movie from DVD on Mac and PC as well.
 Here we take converting DVD to MP4 on Mac with VLC as an example.